pragma-/pbot/doc/QuickStart.md

     $ cpanm --local-lib=~/perl5 local::lib && eval $(perl -I ~/perl5/lib/perl5/ -Mlocal::lib)

+The local::lib set-up will be lost when you close your shell.
+To make the set-up permanent, add the `eval $(perl -I ~/perl5/lib/perl5/ -Mlocal::lib)` command to your `.bashrc` or shell equivalent.

 #### Using cpanminus
 Ensure you have set your current working directory to where you have git cloned or unzipped PBot.
 There should be a [`cpanfile`](../cpanfile) in the current